Arthur Jones (American football)

 Arthur Willis Jones III (June 3, 1986 – October 3, 2025) was an American professional football player who was a defensive end for eight seasons in the National Football League (NFL).
 He played college football for the Syracuse Orange.
 He was selected by the Baltimore Ravens in the fifth round of the 2010 NFL draft and won Super Bowl XLVII with them.
 Jones also played for the Indianapolis Colts and Washington Redskins.
-He was also the older brother of former UFC light heavyweight and heavyweight champion Jon Jones and Super Bowl–winning defensive end Chandler Jones.
+He was also the older brother of former UFC light heavyweight and heavyweight champion Jon Jones and defensive end Chandler Jones.

 Early life

 Jones was born in Rochester, New York, on June 3, 1986, to Arthur and Camille Jones.
 After moving to Endicott, Jones attended Union–Endicott High School.
 At Union–Endicott he was on both the football and wrestling teams.
 He was a two time NY state champ in wrestling.
 As a senior, he had 64 tackles, six sacks, and one fumble recovery to help lead Union–Endicott to a Section IV championship.
 Following that championship season, Jones was ranked as the 18th best prospect in New York by SuperPrep.

 Considered only a two-star recruit by Rivals.com, Jones was not ranked among the nation's best defensive tackle prospects.
 He chose Syracuse over Pittsburgh and Rutgers.